lrk56/DIGM131_LillianKager_LandscapeGenerator/README.md

         - seed (int): Random seed used by the `PerlinNoise` instance for deterministic results.
         - name (str): Name for the created plane transform.
     - Returns: The transform node name of the created plane (string).

-Notes: The function uses `cmds.polyEvaluate(..., vertex=True)` and iterates every vertex to call `cmds.pointPosition` and `cmds.xform` to displace vertices.

 ### terrain_materials.py